arcee-ai/mergekit/docs/create_a_merge_method.md

 device.
 Passthrough uses this for both plain copies and scaled copies.
 This is a graph scheduling hint; direct calls always operate on the supplied devices.

-The current YAML graph adapter still submits one logical output at a time; it does not yet coalesce graph tasks.
-State-dict callers already batch compatible outputs.
-The numerical boundary allows a future scheduler to load directly into packed buffers without changing kernels.
-Missing-optional-weight fallback is handled by the graph adapter through the method spec's optional-tensor policy, not by weakening the numerical kernel's arity contract.
-Outside those explicit fallbacks, base-aware methods require a configured base to be present: a missing base weight must not silently select a baseless variant of the algorithm.
+The YAML graph adapter submits one logical output at a time.
+State-dict callers batch compatible outputs.
+The graph adapter handles missing optional weights according to the method spec's optional-tensor policy.
+Outside those fallbacks, base-aware methods require a configured base to be present: a missing base weight must not silently select a baseless variant of the algorithm.